DEV-learn-co-students/cssi-prework-learn-environment-setup-flatiron-labs/README.md

 ## Option 1: Automating the Setup with Environmentalizer

-You cansetup your computer using the [Learn OSX Companion application](https://flatironschool-static.s3.amazonaws.com/learn.zip).
+You can setup your computer using the [Learn OSX Companion application](https://flatironschool-static.s3.amazonaws.com/learn.zip).

 If you use that app, a Github account is all you need (and you presumably already have one, since you're reading this document!).